uhhuu/uhhuu.github.io/README.md

 - pageTitle - replaces the html \<title\> section.
 In case of multiple entries, next one overwrites previous.
 - csvMapOverlaysUrl - URL to map overlays csv table (map overlays are image overlays that can be displayed over certain areas in map, eg a detailed map of a city that appears at certain zoom levels).
 - mapAttribution - copyright notice for the map.
 Multiple entries are appended.
-- csvMapMarkersUrl - URL to the map overlays csv table.
+- csvMapMarkersUrl - URL to the map markers csv table (points of interest on the map, represented by icons).

 ### Map Overlays csv table (csvMapOverlaysUrl in master csv table)
 This table contains map image overlays that are displayed at specific map coordinates with opacity relative to zoom level.
 The overlay may be for example a detailed city map that is only displayed if the map is zoomed in to certain level.
 The table has following fields:
 - comment - see above.
 - mapOverlayUrl - URL to image file (see baseMapUrl in html parameters section above for notes)